rammpeter/jarbler/README.md

 ## Configuration

 The file config/jarble.rb contains the configuration for Jarbler.
-To create a template config file with information about the supported configuration options, execute:
+To create a template config file with information about all the supported configuration options, execute:

     $ jarble config